Imburse-Payments/imburse-payments.github.io/pages/getting-started/introduction.md

 Your original request will need to be fixed before resubmitting.

 ## Access Control
-Each API method in the REST API documentation is decorated with a *Role Required* attribute.
+Each API method in the API documentation is decorated with a *Role Required* attribute.
 To execute any API methods successfully, your API Key would need to have the role name specified added to the `roles` property.

 See the [Account Management - Account Roles](/pages/getting-started/account-management/#account-roles) and [Account Management - Tenant Roles](/pages/getting-started/account-managament/#tenant-roles) for lists of the available roles.